Mikejo5000/vsts-docs-pr/docs/work/kanban/split-columns.md

 ![Kanban board, split columns showing stacked items](_img/kanban-board-identify-bottlenecks.png)

 By reviewing the frequency of pile ups and where they occur, your team can adjust their processes to eliminate the bottlenecks.
 Workflow processes that incur no or very few bottlenecks correspond to perfect flows.
-No item sits in a queue for any substantial period of time.
+No item sits in a queue for any

+[//]: # (::: moniker range="vsts || >= tfs-2013 <= tfs-2018")
 ##Choose which columns you want to split
 Now that you understand how your team can use split columns, here's how to turn them on.
-[//]: # (::: moniker-end)

 [//]: # (::: moniker range="vsts || >= tfs-2017 <= tfs-2018")
 1. From your Kanban board, click ![settings icon](../_img/icons/team-settings-gear-icon.png) and as needed, click Columns.